hadeeb/search-printers/README.md

 const printers1 = await SearchPrinters({ port: 9090 });
 ```

-> Use [node-thermal-printer](https://www.npmjs.com/package/node-thermal-printer) to connect to and use the printer
+> Use [node-thermal-printer](https://www.npmjs.com/package/node-thermal-printer) to connect to and use the printers

 ## API